IQ vs. SAT/ACT Scores: Is There a Correlation?

 Below 1050 Below 20 Below 100 Below Average

-Even with a high correlation, an SAT score is **not** a perfect substitute for a clinical IQ test.
-Here is why:
+Even with a high correlation of 0.8, an SAT score is **not** a perfect substitute for a clinically validated IQ test.
+The 20% of unexplained variance is critical, representing the non-cognitive factors that influence a test score.

 A Venn diagram comparing the core components of IQ Tests versus SAT/ACT Standardized Tests.
 The overlapping section highlights shared elements like Logic and Verbal Ability, while the distinct sections show IQ focusing on Abstract Reasoning and Memory, and SAT/ACT focusing on Curriculum Knowledge and Studyable Content.